cusma/algorand-school/README.md

 I will review the translation, merge it into presentation's source file and publish the PDF once the translation is finalized.

+All the translators will be included into the `Credits` slide.

+## Errata corrige (Issue)
+Did you catch and error, a typo or any type of misinformation?
+Please open an **Issue** indicating:

+1. 🎲 The slide number
+2. 😓 The error
+3. 💡 A suggestion for a correction

 All the contributors will be included into the `Credits` slide.

+## Credits to community

 Thanks to everyone who forked or starred the repository!
 Let's learn Algorand together! 📚